 The Arabs were the first to institute regulations restricting the amount of opium and other habit-forming drugs which a physician could prescribe.
-This measure, together with the injunction fogged the brain, had a tendency to curb excess of addiction among Islamic peoples.
+This measure, together with the injunction in the Koran against drugs which befogged the brain, had a tendency to curb excess of addiction among Islamic peoples.